WebOfTrustInfo/rwot7-toronto/draft-documents/convincing-dad.md

 Your Best Friend is a Content Creator
 -------------------------------------

-Your best friend is working in a non-Western country.
+Best Friend is working in a non-Western country.
 He’s an entrepreneur who regularly vlogs about the local startup scene.
 Sometimes his comments are opinionated, and this has caused tension with the companies and the local government that supports them.
 His vlogs are